Mayuri240999/ingress-load-balancer-project/README.md

 7. Now we are ready to create our Ingress, for that first we need to create controller and all those commands are available on AWS official Documentation

 ![image-4](https://github.com/user-attachments/assets/ca8aa7e8-434f-413e-be8d-e3905af867aa)

+8. After all steps has done succesfully you will see your controller is ready

 ![image-5](https://github.com/user-attachments/assets/50a6637d-fdee-4488-af91-210af9cbc425)
+### Step 5 :
+9. Now use my files ingress-resource.yml and ingressclass.yml to create your load-balancer

 ![image-6](https://github.com/user-attachments/assets/fd57c844-eaf5-4b0d-ad05-001b97eb676a)
 ![image-7](https://github.com/user-attachments/assets/33a27735-604d-4cf0-8551-b05a7607b443)
 ![image-8](https://github.com/user-attachments/assets/d43841b0-d930-4f8a-8127-70f9b75edb75)